with goat cheese potatoes, Brussels sprouts, and goat cheese

 Roast until Brussels sprouts brown lightly and become tender, 7-10 minutes.

-Remove from oven and sprinkle on goat cheese (breaking up with your hands if needed) and half the rosemary (reserve remaining for sauce).
+Remove from oven and sprinkle on goat cheese (breaking up with your hands if needed).

 Cook the Steaks